dcnieho/gazeMapper/README.md

 For automatic coding of trial starts and ends, the configuration of the `auto_code_trial_episodes` option works as follows.
 First, the marker whose appearance should be taken as the start of a trial should be listed by its ID in `auto_code_trial_episodes.start_markers` and the marker whose disappearance should be taken as the end of a trial in `auto_code_trial_episodes.end_markers`.
 Different from the synchronization point coding above, trial starts and ends can be denoted by a sequence of markers, do decrease the change for spurious detections.
 To make use of this, specify more than one marker in `auto_code_trial_episodes.start_markers` and/or `auto_code_trial_episodes.end_markers` in the order in which they are shown.
 If this is used, trail starts are coded as the last frame where the last marker in the sequence is detected, and trial ends as the first frame where the first marker of the sequence is detected.
 Sequences of frames where the marker(s) are detected as delivered by the `gazeMapper.process.Action.DETECT_MARKERS` action are processed as follows.
 First, detections for individual markers are processed with the same logic for removing spurious detections as for `auto_code_sync_points` above, using the `auto_code_trial_episodes.max_gap_duration` and `auto_code_trial_episodes.min_duration` parameters.
 If a trial start or end consists of a single marker, that is all that is done.
 If a trial start/end consists of a sequence of markers, then these sequences are found from the sequence of individual marker detections by looking for detections of the indicated markers in the right order with a gap between them that is no longer than `auto_code_trial_episodes.max_intermarker_gap_duration` frames.

-When the `gazeMapper.process.Action.AUTO_CODE_SYNC` or `gazeMapper.process.Action.AUTO_CODE_TRIALS` are run from the GUI, these reset the `gazeMapper.process.Action.CODE_EPISODES` to not run status.
+When the `gazeMapper.process.Action.AUTO_CODE_SYNC` or `gazeMapper.process.Action.AUTO_CODE_TRIALS` actions are run from the GUI, these reset the `gazeMapper.process.Action.CODE_EPISODES` to not run status.
 This is done to require that the output of the automatic coding processes is manually checked in the coding interface before further processing is done.
 Make sure to zoom in on the timeline (using the mouse scroll wheel when hovering the cursor over the timeline) to check that there are not multiple (spurious) events close together.

 ## Synchronization